ethantilley/Seasonal-Turf-War/README.md

 ## Acknowledgments

-* Hat tip to Steve Halliwell who fasilitated and ran the game jam. <3
+* Hat tip to Steve Halliwell who facilitated and ran the game jam. <3
 * Inspired by brawhallah and smash bros